Wyze Thermostat and C-wire (What You Need To Know?).

 Warning 1: This process will require you to turn OFF power to your HVAC system before connecting or running any wiring.

-Connect the Wyze thermostat using C-wire adapter.
+How to Connect the Wyze thermostat using a C-wire adapter?

 As we said before the Wyze thermostat comes with a C-wire adapter in the box destined to the category of people who don’t have a C-wire installed in their house.